 - Wearing strong (or excessive) perfume/cologne

 The consequences of workplace rudeness are widespread, including decreased motivation and productivity, increased distress, and demoralization.
-One study found that rudeness from a colleague can have a negative impact on stress levels and outside relationships (long after the workday ends).
+One study found that being around rude coworkers increases stress levels and negatively impacts outside relationships (long after the workday ends).
 Another study found that victims of workplace incivility can become mentally fatigued; in turn, they are more likely to be rude to their coworkers, spreading the incivility.
 Additionally, we are more prone to make mistakes when subjected to rudeness.

 In 2018, researchers identified four types of employees who are responsible for a toxic work environment – omitters, slippers, retaliators, and serial transgressors.
 They are counterproductive to a healthy workplace.